simonknittel/static-site-generator/CONTRIBUTE.md

 Workflow
 ---
 The styles are written in SCSS which is getting compiled to browser understandable CSS.
 The compiling is done with a Gulp task.
 This task can also watch for changes so that the SCSS is getting recompiled when the source files changed.
 The SCSS will also getting concatenated.
 You will get a `styles.css` which should contain all SCSS which will be used on the whole site.
-This file will get included on every page (look at [_head.hbs](./source/_partials/_head.hbs).
+This file will get included on every page (look at [_head.hbs](./source/_partials/_head.hbs#L41)).
 You can also create seperate SCSS files like the `styles--index.scss` which contains modules only used on this page.
-You can individually include them on the corresponding pages (look at [index.hbs](./source/index.hbs) row 1).
+You can individually include them on the corresponding pages (look at [index.hbs](./source/index.hbs#L1) and [_head.hbs](./source/_partials/_head.hbs#L42)).

 Directory structure
 ---